Many white papers are just too hard to read.

 - Sentences jumped from 95 to 138, thanks to the trusty period (.) key.

-Under Averages the average number of words per sentence fell dramatically from 27.2 to 17.3.
+Under Averages, see how the average number of words per sentence fell dramatically from 27.2 to 17.3.

 See how those revisions paid off

-In the original, Passive Sentences (the fewer, the better) at 20% is not terrible.
+In the original, Passive Sentences (where the fewer, the better) at 20% is not terrible.

 Most writers use 15 to 20% passive voice.
 In fact, it can sound a little unnatural to go any lower.

-But after revising, this metric came down to 14% or almost a third better.
+But after revising, this metric came down to 14% which was almost a third better.

-The Flesch Reading Ease (the higher, the better) improved by more than a third from 35.4 to 49.6.
+The Flesch Reading Ease (where the higher, the better) improved by more than a third from 35.4 to 49.3.

-And the Flesch-Kincaid Grade Level (the lower, the better) came down from advanced college reading level far harder than the Harvard Law Review (14.8) to high-school (10.5).
+And the Flesch-Kincaid Grade Level (where the lower, the better) came down four years from college level (14.8) to high school level (10.6), another significant improvement.